RajvardhanSinghParmar/EV_Market_Sales_Performance_Analysis/README.md

 ---

-# 🧹 Data Preparation
+## 🧹 Data Preparation & Transformation

-The raw dataset was prepared before analysis using **Excel and Power Query**.
+The **40K+ Vahan Sewa records** were cleaned and transformed using **Excel and Power Query** before analysis.

-The preparation process included transforming the source data into a structure suitable for analysis and reporting.

-The cleaned data was then loaded into Power BI for modeling and analysis.
+* Removed duplicates and handled missing values to improve data quality.
+* Corrected data inconsistencies and standardized data types/formats.
+* Structured state, manufacturer, vehicle-category, and time fields for analysis.
+* Built a **Power BI data model with a Date dimension** to support fiscal year, quarterly, and monthly analysis.

+**Workflow:** `Raw Data → Cleaning → Power Query → Data Modeling → DAX → Dashboard`

 ---